GE-N/pokedex/README.md

 [✓] Show a Pokemons index.
 [✓] Filterable by name or id.
 [] Retry if home screen load fail.
-[] Show details of selected Pokemon.
+[✓] Show details of selected Pokemon.
+[✓] Reload if pokemon details load fail.

 ---